 Security: cellular technology has been maturing for 50+ years now.
 All the solutions are GSMA certified and accepted by all global carriers.
-Therefore, other technologies cannot match the reliability of cellular offers.
+Therefore, other technologies cannot match the reliability that cellular offers.

-Range: WiFi and Bluetooth could be useful for high bandwidth, but don't reach far enough for long-distance communications.
-With the cellular network, your IoT or M2M devices can connect to a cell tower from a few dozen miles away.
+Range: WiFi and Bluetooth could be useful for high bandwidth applications, but don't reach far enough for long-distance communications.
+With a cellular network, your IoT or M2M devices can connect to a cell tower from a few dozen miles away.